 We take the ferry to Fetlar, known locally as the Garden of Shetland for its relative fertility.
 This green, partly low-lying island supports a high density of nesting waders in the rich pastures and is famous for its nesting Red-necked Phalaropes.
 Other northern breeders include Whimbrel, Golden Plover, Snipe and Dunlin with Merlin, Arctic Skua and Twite also likely.
 In sheltered bays, Great Northern and Red-throated Divers in smart summer plumage feed in the shallows and we have a good chance of picking up an Otter along the shoreline.
 If time allows, we will explore Yell on the return journey, an island often neglected yet has many wildlife delights, especially in summer.

 Day 4: Tuesday - North-west Mainland, transfer south and Mousa

-Today we leave Unst, taking the opportunity to explore north-west Mainland as we transfer south.
+Today we explore north-west Mainland close to our base before transfering south.
 A truly vast and rugged corner of Shetland, we take time to scan the voes and inlets looking for Black Guillemot, divers, seaduck, waders and terns, seals and of course Otters.
 The cliffs at Eshaness are a must-see, and the short turf here is home to Raven, Rock Pipit, Wheatear, Twite and can often yield surprises such as a late passing Snow or Lapland Bunting.
 Perhaps the remotest part of Mainland, breeding Red-throated Divers and Whooper Swans feature on inland lochs and we will look for rare Oysterplant and other wildflowers.
 Upon reaching our South Mainland hotel where we stay for four nights, there will be time for a little rest before we make a late evening visit to the Storm Petrel colony on Mousa, a spectacular sight and sound show!

 Day 5: Wednesday – Sumburgh and South Mainland